ritwik-thakur06/aBootstrapProject/README.md

-# ABootstrapProject
+# aBootstrapProject
 Tried out a simple Bootstrap project as of now.
-Look forward to enhance in more better way.
+Look forward ahead to enhance it in a more better way with cool features.